Petty Republicans Mock Hillary Clinton On Her Birthday After Shoving Shady SCOTUS Amy Coney Barrett Down Our Throats

 But not only did the Repettylicans get a win, they took to Twitter to rub one of their most hated nemeses nose in it on her birthday.

 So, the Republican party in the house is no better than internet troll Tekashi69.
 Got it.
-According to ABCNews, Barrett was confirmed with a vote of 52-48 with only one Republican voting with the Democrats against confirming the Bible-thumpin’ Barrett just a week before a presidential election.
+According to ABC News, Barrett was confirmed with a vote of 52-48 with only one Republican voting with the Democrats against confirming the Bible-thumpin’ Barrett just a week before a presidential election.

 Everyone should be worried about how this heffa will rule when it comes down to important issues that ACTUALLY affect our lives.
 Abortion could legitimately be banned by this woman.
 Voting rights might be struck down by this woman.
-Obamacare and the ability to access affordable healthcare might be stuck down by this woman.
+Obamacare and the ability to access affordable healthcare might be struck down by this woman.

 Please go vote.
 It’s important that we have public officials who are fair and aren’t swayed by an ideology that does not represent what Americans need.